Delaware Association of the Deaf

 The Immediate Past President shall confer with the President and provide input to the Board of Directors, the Immediate Past President shall serve on the Board of Directors and be granted voting privileges.

-The President shall be the chief spokesperson for the Association and shall chair business meetings of the biennial state conference and the Board of Directors.
-The President, with the approval of the DAD Board, shall appoint the chair of each standing committee, other than the Finance Committee, and shall be an ex officio member of all committees.
-The President shall be the chair of the Delaware Delegation in any NAD Business Functions.
+The President shall be the chief spokesperson for the Association and shall chair business meetings of the annual meeting and the Board of Directors.
+The President, with the approval of the Board, shall appoint the chair of each committee, and shall be an ex officio member of all committees.

 (c) Vice President.

-The Secretary shall be responsible for the minutes of all Board of Directors meetings and the State Conference, and official documents of the Association.
+The Secretary shall be responsible for the minutes of all meetings and official documents of the Association.

-The Treasurer shall have charge of vested funds of the Association and shall serve as a member of the Finance Committee.
+The Treasurer shall have charge of vested funds of the Association.

 (f) Affiliated Organizations Board Members.

-Affiliated Organization Board Members shall serve as liaison between the Board of Directors and Local Associations within the state, and work with the Board of Directors as a whole.
+Affiliated Organization Board Members shall serve as liaison between the Board of Directors and Local Associations within the state, and work with the Board of Directors.

-Resignations must be submitted in writing to the President and the Secretary with a 30 day notice.
+Resignations must be submitted in writing to the President and the Secretary.

 Elected and appointed Board members may be removed after due process, for failure to carry out their duties or for unethical incidents by a two-thirds (2/3) closed ballot vote of the Board of Directors present and voting.

-Members of the Board of Directors shall serve without compensation except for costs incurred in discharge of duties shown in Article Seven Section Three § 7.03 titled Compensation.
+Members of the Board of Directors shall serve without compensation except for costs incurred in discharge of duties shown in § 7.02 titled Compensation.

 The Association shall indemnify any officer, committee members and board members against expenses actually incurred by such person in connection with the defense of any civil action, suit, or proceeding in which such officer, committee member or board member, in which such a person is made a party by reason of being or having been such officer, board member, or committee member, in which such person is found to be not liable.
 Such indemnification shall not be deemed exclusive or any other rights to which such officer, board member, or committee member may be entitled under any bylaw, agreement, vote of the Board of Directors, or otherwise.